 By applying modern astronomical knowledge to the creation account, we can infer that in the beginning light from the centre of what is now a galaxy of stars – the Milky Way – reached the earth almost instantaneously.
-Within hours, perhaps minutes, the revolving earth was illuminated on one side and cast into shadow on the other, divided into hemispheres of night and day.
+Within hours the revolving earth was illuminated on one side and cast into shadow on the other, hemispheres of night and day.
 However, as measured by the current speed of light, the centre of the Milky Way is almost 25,000 light years away.
-It follows, if Genesis is true, that the speed of light must have been much faster at Creation than now.
+If Genesis is true, the speed of light must have been much faster at Creation than now.

-Among the first to make the case that the speed of light had fallen over time was the Australian creationist Barry Setterfield, in 1987.
+Among the first to make the case that the speed of light has fallen over time was the Australian creationist Barry Setterfield, in 1987.
 On the basis of measurements taken with increasing accuracy since the 19th century, he argued that c had been falling during the last two hundred years (and by extrapolation, previously) at a decreasing rate, bottoming out in the 1980s.
-Numerous people have questioned the interpretation (recently Jellison & Bridgman 2007), and no weight is placed on it here.
+Numerous people have questioned the interpretation (recently Jellison & Bridgman 2007).

 Crucially, there should also be evidence of a falling trend from before the period when c could be directly measured.
 Since the speed of light is proportional to the rates at which radioactive elements decay and these rates are used to give absolute dates to geological events, there is a direct relationship between astronomical chronology as measured on the basis of light travel times and geological chronology.
 Thus the assumption that the speed of light has always been the same can be tested by comparing the geological timescale against the direct evidence of depositional rates.
 As documented elsewhere on the website (indexed here), these rates appear to have been faster in the past.
 Depositional rates are causally linked to radioactivity in the mantle and primeval thermonuclear fusion in the core, because these phenomena produce heat.
 As a consequence the interior of the earth in the past was hotter, driving, through magmatism at the mid-oceanic ridges, both faster rates of chemical influx into the oceans (affecting, for example, the rate of limestone build-up) and faster rates of plate-tectonic movement (affecting the rate of mountain-building, erosion and sedimentation).
 Depositional rates suggest that geological processes have exponentially slowed down over time, levelling off towards present-day rates in the mid to late Holocene, a few thousand years ago.

 The consequences for our understanding of geological history are immense.
 They are equally immense for our understanding of cosmological history.
 For example, the rate at which stars go through their lifecycle may also be linked to c.
-Stars derive their energy primarily from thermonuclear fusion, whereby hydrogen atoms are fused together to make helium atoms and energy is released as a by-product.
-If a star has sufficient mass, the temperature in its interior will be high enough for helium atoms, in turn, to be fused into heavier elements, all the way up to iron. the rate of thermonuclear fusion depends on the strength of the atomic forces that resist fusion – the forces that keep apart positively charged protons and negatively charged electrons.
+Stars derive their energy primarily from thermonuclear fusion, whereby hydrogen atoms fuse together to make helium atoms and energy is released as a by-product.
+If a star has sufficient mass, the temperature in its interior will be high enough for helium atoms, in turn, to fuse together to make heavier elements, all the way up to iron.
+Apart from temperature, the rate of thermonuclear fusion depends on the strength of the atomic forces that resist fusion – the forces that keep apart positively charged protons and negatively charged electrons.
 On the basis of present rates, stellar ages can be up to billions of years.
-However, the strength of the forces that resist fusion depend on particle mass, and thus also on c.
+However, the strength of the forces that resist fusion depend on particle mass, and thus on c.
 It may be, therefore, that the first stars to originate could have gone through their lifecycles much more quickly than those of comparatively recent origin.

 Another implication arises from the fact that nothing can travel faster than the speed of light.
 As an object approaches this speed, its mass increases exponentially, such that c can never be reached.
 Conversely, if an object was moving at a speed close to c at a time when c was 1,000 times higher than now and thus moving at a speed far in excess of the present limit, then its speed would now be 1,000 times slower.
 This possibility is particularly important when considering cosmic events or processes which have involved travel distances amounting to millions of present light years, for example, the emission of a jet of gas from a galactic nucleus.
-If the jet was ejected at close to the speed of light and that speed was substantially higher than its present value, the jet may have been ejected at speeds far in excess of present-day c.
-Even when observed now, jets from such sources travel at speeds close to the limit (known as ‘relativistic speeds’).
-Thus, for a distance now measured at 10 million light years, the actual time taken to traverse the distance may have been nearer 10,000 years (exactly how much less depending on the steepness of the light deceleration curve).
+If the jet was ejected at close to the speed of light and that speed was substantially higher than present-day c, the jet itself may have been ejected at speeds that would now break the speed limit.
+For a distance now measured at 100 million light years, the actual time taken to traverse the distance may have been nearer 50,000 years.